The National Artificial Eye Service visit over 70 locations across England – either on a daily, weekly, fortnightly basis or less frequently.

 Click on the headings below to learn more about our service:

 All patients who have not previously been seen by the NAES will need a new referral with a doctor’s signature – a form is available by telephoning 01253 951131, emailing naes.

 Patients who have not been seen for some time, or whose clinical situation has changed, may also need a new referral.
 This is because the referral contains a prescription for topical anaesthetics and other items which might be used during treatment.
 Please contact the NAES on 01253 951131 or naes.

-Patients who have been seen within the last five years should be registered on our database, and can arrange an appointment by calling our booking line.
+Patients who have been seen within the last ten years should be registered on our database and can arrange an appointment by calling our Helpline (01253 951131) – the patient will then be directed to their nearest clinic.
 We are unable to book appointments in clinic.

 A very few patients still wear actual glass eyes, rather than acrylic which has been the standard for more than fifty years.
 These patients may need additional arrangements; please contact us for more information.

 In cases where a patient has not been seen for an extended period, the salts and proteins from the tears can dry on the surface of the prosthesis.
 This can leave a rough and abrasive surface, which causes an increase in discharge and discomfort as well as an increased vulnerability to infection.

 If a person with an ocular prosthetic has not been seen by the NAES for several years, and is experiencing recurrent infection, it may be due to a heavily-coated or mechanically damaged prosthesis.
 They should request an appointment with the NAES to resurface and polish the prosthesis.